snekit-com/snekit-com/src/tech-fluency.md

       ]
     },
     {
-      question: "How confident is your team in evaluating new tech tools for your organization?",
+      question: "How confident is your team in evaluating new tech tools for your organisation?",
       options: [
         { text: "Not at all confident", score: 0 },
         { text: "Slightly confident", score: 2 },